Universality and the circular law for sparse random matrices: Proof of Theorem Proof of Theorem 1.5

 converges in probability to zero. \end{proposition}

-One useful property of the determinant is that it may be computed in a number of different ways.
+One useful property of the determinant is that it may be computed in a~number of different ways.
 In particular, for a matrix $M$, we have

-where $\lambda_i(M)$ and $\sigma_i(M)$ are the eigenvalues and singular values of $M$, respectively, and where $R_i$ denotes the $i$-th row of $M$.
+where $\lambda_i(M)$ and $\sigma_i(M)$ are the eigenvalues and singular values of $M$, respectively, and where $R_i$ denotes the $i$th row of $M$.

-In the remainder of the current section, we will outline the program for proving Proposition~\ref{Prop2.2} and describe the differences between our proof and the proof of \cite[Proposition~2.2]{TVuK2008}.
-As in \cite{TVuK2008}, we will prove Proposition~\ref{Prop2.2} by writing the determinant as a product of distances between the $i$-th row of a matrix and the span of the first $i-1$ rows (thanks to Equation~\eqref{ManyDets}).
-Proposition~\ref{Prop2.2} can then be proven via three main steps: \begin{enumerate} \item A bound on the least singular value due to Tao and Vu \cite{TVu2008} for sparse and non-sparse random matrices is used to take care of terms very high dimensional subspaces (i.e., span of more than $n-n^{1-\alpha/6}$ rows).
+In the remainder of the current section, we will outline the program for proving Proposition~\ref{Prop22} and describe the differences between our proof and the proof of~\cite{TVuK2008}, Proposition 2.2.
+As in~\cite{TVuK2008}, we will prove Proposition~\ref{Prop22} by writing the determinant as a product of distances between the $i$th row of a matrix and the span of the first $i-1$ rows [thanks to (\ref{ManyDets})].
+Proposition~\ref{Prop22} can then be proven via three main steps: \begin{longlist}[(3)] \item[(1)] A bound on the least singular value due to Tao and Vu \cite{TVu2008} for sparse and nonsparse random matrices is used to take care of terms very high-dimensional subspaces (i.e., span of more than $n-n^{1-\alpha /6}$ rows).

-\item Talagrand's inequality is used, along with other ideas from \cite{TVuK2008} to take care of terms with high dimension (i.e., span of more than $(1-\delta)n$ rows) not already dealt with by the previous step.
+\item[(2)] Talagrand's inequality is used, along with other ideas from \cite{TVuK2008}, to take care of terms with high dimension [i.e., span of more than $(1-\delta)n$ rows] not already dealt with by the previous step.
 Some care must be taken in the sparse case with the constant $\alpha$ in the exponent in order to use Talagrand's inequality, which is where the $\alpha/6$ comes from in the previous step.

-\item A result of Chatterjee \cite{Chatterjee2008} along with new ideas in \cite{TVuK2008} are used to take care of the remaining terms.
-Here, the sparse case differs substantially from the non-sparse case, in that we must use Chatterjee's result \cite{Chatterjee2008} in place of a result due to Dozier and Silverstein \cite{DSilverstein2007} used in \cite{TVuK2008}.
-This step in general follows Krishnapur \cite[Appendix~C]{TVuK2008}, who investigates a universality principle for non-sparse random matrices with not necessarily iid entries, since there Dozier and Silverstein's result \cite{DSilverstein2007} cannot be applied.
-Our use of Chatterjee's result \cite{Chatterjee2008} requires the hypothesis that the real and imaginary parts are independent, and this is the only place where that hypothesis is used.